hanhqvu/hanhqvu/README.md

 # Hanh Vu

 I'm a Full Stack Software Engineer with a bias for front-end and mobile development.
 My motto for developing is "Simplicity through sophistication" so I always try to make the most user centric and performant applications.

 I'm always interested in learning and trying out new technologies to find the best solution (as far as I can) for my projects.
-I'm brushing up my TypeScript knowledge and struggling to use generics effectively.
-Otherwise, my most recent obsession is Formula 1 and I hope to attend the Japanese Grand Prix next year!
+Podcasts and books are usually my companions on the long train rides but the occasional games and tv shows slip through.

+I have become more interested in sustainability and hope to use my skill to further this cause.
+I recently participated in mymizu's hackathon and contributed to their open source web app.
+After I became a Octopus Energy customer, I built a visualization tool to help others monitor their energy usage and cost.
+I hope to leverage this to built more product raise awareness of sustainability.

 ---